 This dimension describes how people in the past, as well as today, relate to the fact that so much that happens around us cannot be explained.

 In societies with a normative orientation most people have a strong desire to explain as much as possible.
-People in such societies have a strong concern with establishing the absolute Truth; they are normative in their thinking.
-They exhibit great respect for traditions, a relatively small propensity to save for the future and a focus on achieving quick results.
+People in such societies have a strong concern with establishing the absolute Truth and a need for personal stability.
+They exhibit great respect for social conventions and traditions, a relatively small propensity to save for the future and a focus on achieving quick results.

 In societies with a pragmatic orientation, most